 Executive Director's Book Club

 Join Executive Director Dr. Kathy Wiebke for the Executive Director’s Book Club.
 The books we discuss are recommended by teachers and leaders just like you.
-Three meeting dates, three different books.
+Four meeting dates, four different books.
 You choose.
-Join us for one or all three!
+Join us for one or all four!
+Each meeting is $10 and includes the book.
+Be sure to note each meeting's registration deadline!

 We kick off the new school year on October 21 with the book Just Mercy by Bryan Stephenson.
 Just Mercy is a memoir that personalizes the struggle of injustice.
 It is an unforgettable account of Stephenson’s journey as a young, idealistic lawyer and provides the reader a window into the lives of those he defends.
 How do we invite compassion and justice into our lives and into our work?